 If the duration of your study course is more than 6 months then you will need to apply for a long stay student visa.
 This visa will be valid for the entire duration of your course.
 Usually, this visa is issued for a period of 3 years for a bachelor’s degree program, 2 years for a master’s program and 4 years for a PhD.
 For this type of visa you don’t need to apply for a residence permit, the visa itself acts as a residence permit card for students to stay in France.

-- 2 passport size color photographs.
+- 2 passport size colour photographs.
+(Photo Specifications)

-- Acceptance letter from university where you intend to study in France, along with the course duration and dates from when the course will commence.
+- Acceptance letter from the university where you intend to study in France, along with the course duration and dates from when the course will commence.

 - A print out of your Campus France ID number